ucmo-cs/F24_Risen_One_Team2/README.md

 ## Prerequisites

-Before you start, ensure you have the following:
+Before you start, first ensure you have the following:

 - **AWS Account**: Create an account on [AWS](https://aws.amazon.com/) if you don’t have one.
 - **AWS CLI**: Install and configure the AWS Command Line Interface with your account details.
 Instructions can be found [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html).